KasTheTrash/Cuser/README.md

 ## Author
 [kasTheTrash]

+## Remarks
+Many changes and upgrades are coming in soon!!!

 ## Acknowledgments
 - Icons and assets designed for Cuser
 - Built with security and user experience in mind